MdShohanurRahman/Django-Ecommerce/README.md

 ---

 # Short Description:
-Django-Ecom is an online ecommerce platform.
-It's not only an online shopping site but also a tution media service.
-Students can update their tution profiles.
-And marketing themselves.
+This is a web-based e-commerce project built using Django, a high-level Python web framework.
+The project aims to provide an easy-to-use platform for online shopping and selling, where customers can browse and purchase products from various categories and vendors.

 # Features

-*  Full Authentication Functionality
-*  Forget password, reset password , email varification
-*  Add to cart functionality
+*  User authentication and authorization
+*  Product search and filtering
+*  Product categorization and sorting
+*  Product reviews and ratings
 *  Email Notification
-*  Comment and reply comment functionility
+*  Shopping cart and checkout
 *  Users Blog -> User can add post, update and Delete
-*  Ckeditor functionality
+*  Order management
+*  Admin dashboard for managing products, categories, and orders

+## Technologies Used
+ 1. Django
+ 2. MySql
+ 3. HTML/CSS/JavaScript
+ 4. Bootstrap

 ## Running the Project Locally